eizengan/epic-explorer/README.md

  * Ensure the most recent version of Node is installed
  * Clone repo from https://github.com/eizengan/epic-explorer.git
  * Navigate to project root - **all other instructions expect you to be here**
- * Run '_npm install_' to install dependencies - this can take a while
+ * Run `npm install` to install dependencies - this can take a while

 Setting API key (optional-ish):
  * This project will run with a **heavily rate-limited** demo key if no API key is provided